drachentrix/Lord-of-the-Mysteries/README.md

-# Lord-of-the-Mysteries
+## This is a mod, which tries to implement the power system of the novel "Lord of the Mysteries" by Cuttlefish That Loves Diving.

-## This is a mod that has been inspired by the power system of the novel "Lord of the Mysteries" by Cuttlefish.
+### Not everything will be added 1:1 like in the novel.
+For some things there will be replacements or placeholders.
-### This will mostly adept and hold to the system but for most sequences or other stuff we will ned to work with placeholders
+#### This will contain content of "Circle Of Inevitability" in the future.

-# For the beginning it will probably only work in Singleplayer
+## For the beginning it will probably only work in Singleplayer